ndhphuc68/money/README.md

-# Offline First Sync
+# Vimo

-Mobile-only Expo SDK 54 app for local-first data and signed sync-package transfer.
+Mobile-only Expo SDK 54 personal finance app.
+Local-first data with signed sync-package transfer between devices.
 The app targets Android and iOS; it has no web route or PWA workflow.

+## Features

+- **Finance**: manual income/expense/transfer transactions, accounts/wallets, categories, recent transaction list and detail/edit/delete flows.
+- **Gold**: track gold holdings and price history alongside cash accounts.
+- **Sync**: export/import a signed, passphrase-protected sync package to move data between devices without a server.

+See [docs/finance-feature-roadmap.md](docs/finance-feature-roadmap.md) for the product roadmap and what's intentionally out of scope for the current stage.

 ## Prerequisites